Speaking of Apraxia cover art

 Buy Now for ₹1,382.00

 Does your child seem to understand much more than he can say?
 Does he struggle to say words that other kids his age say effortlessly?
-If so, he may have childhood apraxia of speech (CAS), a neurological, motor-based speech disorder that is characterized by difficulty planning and organizing the speech movements necessary for intelligible speech.
+If so, he may have childhood apraxia of speech (CAS), a neurological, motor-based speech disorder which is characterized by difficulty planning and organizing the speech movements necessary for intelligible speech.
 Fortunately, with early, intensive speech therapy, most children can have greatly improved or normal speech.

 New to this revised edition are discussions of helpful apps to stimulate and encourage speech; information on cutting-edge, evidence-based approaches to treating CAS; considerations related to using augmentative and alternative forms of communication; and updated, parent-friendly summaries of important research on CAS.